CircleCI-Archived/Orb-Policies/Language Orb Standardization.md

             *   Ensure the selected package manager (and version) is currently installed.
         *
     *   install-<packagemanager>
         *   Description: Install popular package manager(s).
-Name command with name of package manager.
+Name command with the name of a package manager.
         *   Set version
             *   Use latest as default, so users will not run into issues when they change package manager by referencing an invalid version if they do not select one.
         *   Check for existence before installation, skip if installed.